HMRC Guidance on Tax Residence

 One particularly odd feature to note is that HMRC now seem to regard the whole of UK territorial waters and airspace as being in the UK for the physical presence test.

 In the spring of 2011, following a number of high-profile cases, the Government announced that major reform of taxpayer residence law was to be undertaken.
 The new system for determining residence is based mainly on physical presence and, to a lesser extent, on one’s ‘connection’ with the UK.
 HM Treasury have now issued statutory guidance on residence.

 In the Summer Budget of 2015, the inheritance of the foreign domicile of the father for UK-born children was abolished and the concept of domicile was amended (similarly to the way it operates for Inheritance Tax) to remove foreign domicile from long-term UK residents.

-Further changes to the rules on non-dom taxation were introduced in the Finance (No 2) Bill in 2017, with some changes deferred until 2018.
+Further changes to the rules on non-dom taxation are being introduced in the Finance (No 2) Bill which is scheduled to pass through Parliament in the autumn of 2017, with some changes deferred until 2018.
 Among the main chages are the extension of the ‘deemed domicile’ concept which has existed for many years in Inheritance Tax law to cover Capital Gains Tax and Income Tax.
 The broad purpose of the changes is to tax long-term residents of the Uk who are non-UK domiciled in the same way as those who are.

 It should be remembered that when a property is owned in the UK by a person who is now tax resident abroad, there is still a requirement to inform HMRC on sale and to make any necessary tax return.
 Although in late 2017 and early 2018 a number of Tribunal decisions reduced or removed penalties for foregin-resident taxpayers who filed returns late, the compliance burden nevertheless remains.